mirjak/draft-shmoo-online-meeting/draft-kuehlewind-shmoo-online-meeting.md

 to rotate between Asia, Europe,  and North America.
 While the exact time slot used had let to various discussions, following this 1-1-1 rule to share the pain has/seems to have rough consensus.

+## Full vs. limited agenda {#full-limited}

+The IETF-108 meeting survey asked about the structure of that meeting (full meeting) compared to that of IETF 107, which hosted only a limited set of session followed by interims in the weeks after.
+The structure of IETF 108 was preferred by 82% [https://www.ietf.org/blog/ietf-108-meeting-survey/].
+While the limited agenda of IETF-107 could have been a good one-time replacement, the value of cross-participation and high active meetings weeks has been recognised as important for continuous progress (and not only for newly initiated work).

 # Guidelines for Online Meeting Planning

 ## Time Zone Selection